TEST 2 WEEKS FREE - JOIN THE SQUAD

 Continue Reading...

-How Heat Impacts a Low Carb Health Fat Diet - Heat Spins Glycogen - Part 1
+Substrate Implications and Usage When Racing in the Heat - Heat Spins Glycogen - Part 1

 As all long-distance triathletes will know, a hot topic and key consideration when fine-tuning your preparation for the Ironman World Championships in Kona is heat.
 The effect of the high environmental temperatures encountered at The Big Dance on our physiology, psychology, and performance is so pronounced that we are actually putting together an entire course dedicated to it – LDT103, for which enrolments will open in May 2020.